PINGDOM_CHECK

 1. Zyte Smart Proxy Manager: This is a proxy management and antiban solution that manages proxy pools and handles bans so you can focus on extracting quality data.
 Follow this guide to create a Smart Proxy Manager account and get a 14-day free trial.
 You can cancel at any time and you won’t be charged a single penny for the free trial.

-To use Smart Proxy Manager with Scrapy, you need to install this middleware `scrapy-zyte-smartproxy`
+To use Smart Proxy Manager with Scrapy, you need to install this middleware `scrapy-zyte-smartproxy`.

 Plain text